 The headline can be shocking – “Passenger Plunges Off Cruise Ship” or “Fatal Fall Off Luxury Liner” or even “Death on the High Seas” – but what happens when an overboard alarm is raised on a cruise ship?

 Whether the victim is male or female, passenger or crew, or even just the suspicion of a buoy or other floating debris that might be a body, the emergency procedure is the same.

 Raising the Alarm

-The first step in dealing with a man overboard situation is raising the alarm so emergency teams can take action.
+The first step in dealing with an overboard situation is raising the alarm so emergency teams can take action.
 Any passenger who sees someone fall overboard should immediately yell out and contact a crew member – any crew member – to initiate the alarm.
-Noting the deck and location can help the crew pinpoint where they are needed.
+Noting the deck and location, such as near a particular lounge or adjacent to a pool, can help the crew pinpoint where help is needed.

 As soon as an overboard emergency is reported, word will be relayed to the ship’s bridge and the longitude and latitude location will be noted.
-It can take several minutes and more than a mile of distance to turn a cruise ship, and it is critical to note the overboard location so search operations can begin.
+It can take several minutes and more than a mile of distance to turn a cruise ship, and it is critical to note the overboard location so search operations can begin in the proper area.